FinTekkers/ui-service/ledger-models-protos/models/util/Timestamp_Primer.md

 When serializing, the seconds and nanos will represent the time IN UTC!!!
 As well as the timezone to be able to offset the time appropriately.

+Note, some languages/systems/versions may not support nanos.
+When they only support millis, that needs to be converted into nanos.
+Within the Java implementation you may see tructatedTo(MILLIS) to avoid version issues breaking tests.

 # Timestamp approach per language

 ## Java